XianyuTech/aspectd/README.md

 git apply --3way path-for-aspectd-package/0001-aspectd.patch
 rm bin/cache/flutter_tools.stamp
 ```
-As flutter_tools doesn't support hooks now, I have to keep the aspectd.patch.
-However, as flutter is evolving, this patch might fail sometimes.
-It would be simple as AspectD only adds two hooks when building dill.
+As flutter_tools doesn't support hooks now, the aspectd.patch is necessary currently.
+As flutter is evolving, this patch might fail sometimes.
+However, It would be simple to resolve the conflicts as AspectD only adds two hooks when building dill.
 See https://github.com/alibaba-flutter/aspectd/issues/5 for more.

 If you want to customize the aop package, edit aopPackageRelPath(aop package relative path to the example's pubspec.yaml) and aopPackageName(aop package folder name and main entry file name) defined in path-for-flutter-git-repo/flutter/packages/flutter_tools/lib/src/aspectd.dart.